heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

   handle the request.
 - **Scalability**: Several identical servers can handle requests without
-  coordination: the client can send a request to any server, and the server can handle the request
+  coordination: the client can send a request to any server, and the server can handle the request.
-- **Reliability**: After a server failure, another server can easily take over the work
+- **Reliability**: After a server failure, another server can easily take over the work.

 ### Test your knowledge